 Based on analog transmission the first mobile systems emerged, later known as 1G.
 Using multiple cell sites and having the ability to transfer calls as the user traveled, the first-generation wireless signal established seamless mobile connectivity introducing mobile voice services.

 Mobile phones at the time were not as we know them today.
 They were extremely large, heavy, not comfortable to carry, power inefficient and had high costs for the standards at that time.
 They used Frequency Division Multiple Access (FDMA) for spectrum sharing, as depicted in figure 2.1, but a large gap of spectrum was required between users to avoid interference.
-Other major problems associated were low traffic density of one call per radio, limited services, calls susceptible to noise, low data rates, inadequate fraud protection due to that anyone with a radio scanner could eavesdrop your call and poor security with unencrypted transmission.
-Perhaps, connections to a tower miles away was, at that time, really impressive [4].
+Other major problems associated to this technology were low traffic density of one call per radio, limited services, calls susceptible to noise, low data rates, inadequate fraud protection and poor security, as anyone with a radio scanner could eavesdrop your unencrypted calls.
+Perhaps connections to a tower miles away was, at that time, really impressive [4].